SadieHearn/Pokemon/README.md

 --
 Initially, Microsoft SQL Server was used to create a table of Pokemon from generations 1-3 and their stats to query the data within the table.
 That SQL script manually created a table and entered all of the data of Pokemon, however this is a tedious and time consuming method of collecting data, especially if new Pokemon need to be added periodically.

-Rather than using SQL to manually fill in data, a Python script will be used to scrape all of the necessary data from the Pokemon online database, insert it into a dataframe, then create a .csv file to be used in other software.
+Rather than using SQL to manually fill in data, a Python script was used to scrape all of the necessary data from the Pokemon online database, insert it into a dataframe, then create a .csv file to be used in other software.

 Files
 ---